gvwilson/sensibleadventures/misc/bear-02.md

 Sergeant Gyalpa let Bucket follow her head down the hill and into the trees.
-As she bit an apple off a low-hanging branch, he clambered out of the saddle and put his arm around Prince Lormay's shoulder.
+As she bit an apple off a low-hanging branch, he clambered out of the saddle and put his arm around Prince Thokmay's shoulder.
 "It'll be safe to light a fire here, Your Highness," he said, wincing as they shuffled over to what was left of the mill building.
 "Then we can figure out how we're going to get back to town."

-They were just a few feet away from the building when Prince Lormay heard Bucket snort, then neigh loudly.
+They were just a few feet away from the building when Prince Thokmay heard Bucket snort, then neigh loudly.
 "Back me!"
 Sergeant Gyalpa said loudly, taking his arm from the prince's shoulders, drawing his sword, and turning to his right, all at the same time.

-Prince Lormay drew his own sword and turned to his left, so that he and the sergeant were facing in opposite directions.
+Prince Thokmay drew his own sword and turned to his left, so that he and the sergeant were facing in opposite directions.
 "What's happening?" he whispered loudly.